hernan-fernandez/autodoc/README.md

 Advantages
 ============

-* Scalable, reliable and up-to-date automatic documentation of all linux / unix systems
+* Scalable, reliable, updated and automatic documentation of all your Linux / Unix servers
 * Easy access to the documents.
 A single webpage per server.
 * Any authorized person or your client may have access to the details of the server without any risk of break it.
 * Ideal for supporting decisions about the systems in meetings.
 * It will help you to document system changes (using diff), also a useful tool to support the change management process.
+* Keep history of the changes on your server

 Requirements